 - Preheat oven to 425°F.

-- Add 1 tsp of salt into boiling water.
+- Add 1 teaspoon of salt into boiling water.
 Cook noodles for 1 minute less than the direction for al dente.
 Drain and rinse under cold water.

 - Melt butter in a saucepan over medium-high heat.
 Add onion and celery.
 Cook for 3-4 minutes or until soft.